openvswitch/ovs/Documentation/intro/install/dpdk.rst

 Build requirements
 ------------------

-In addition to the requirements described in the `installation guide
-<INSTALL.rst>`__, building Open vSwitch with DPDK will require the following:
+In addition to the requirements described in :doc:`general`, building Open vSwitch with DPDK will require the following:

 - DPDK 16.11